Using an interpreter or translator

 How can I use an interpreter?

-If you need help making an appointment or completing a form, you can get help from your family, friends or a VicRoads office.
+If you need help making an appointment or completing a form, you can get help from your family, friends or by visiting VicRoads Customer Service Centre.

 Translating your driver licence, learner permit or documents